About This Program

 Students should be aware of additional state-specific information for online programs.

-Fully online program in JHSPH, launched in 2017
+Fully online program in BSPH, launched in 2017

 Years to completion for average part-time student